CDMiXer/Woolloomooloo/grpc-go/examples/gotutorial.md

 # gRPC Basics: Go

 This tutorial provides a basic Go programmer's introduction to working with gRPC.
-By walking through this example you'll learn how to:/* Released springjdbcdao version 1.9.8 */
+By walking through this example you'll learn how to:

 - Define a service in a `.proto` file.
 - Generate server and client code using the protocol buffer compiler.